Causal Learning via Manifold Regularization: Empirical Results

 {\bf Data.} The data consisted of protein measurements for $p=35$ proteins measured in $n=820$ human breast cancer samples (from biopsies).
-The data originate from The Cancer Genome Atlas (TCGA) Project, are described in \cite{akbani2014} and were retrieved from The Cancer Proteome Atlas (TCPA) data portal \cite[][http://tcpaportal.org; data release version 4.0; Pan-Can 19 Level 4 data]{Li2013}.
+The data originate from The Cancer Genome Atlas (TCGA) Project, are described in \cite{akbani2014} and were retrieved from The Cancer Proteome Atlas (TCPA) data portal \cite[][\url{https://tcpaportal.org}; data release version 4.0; Pan-Can 19 Level 4 data]{Li2013}.
 Data for many cancer types are available, but here we focus on a single type (breast cancer) to minimize the potential for confounding by cancer type.
-It is at present difficult to carry out interventions in biopsy data of this kind.
-However, we focused on the same 35 proteins as in Dataset {\bf D2}, whose mutual causal relationships are relatively well-understood, and used a reference causal graph for these proteins based on the biochemical literature \cite[as reported in][]{hill2017}.
+It is at present difficult to carry out interventions in biopsy samples of this kind.
+However, we focused on the same 35 proteins as in data set {\bf D2}, whose mutual causal relationships are relatively well-understood, and used a reference causal graph for these proteins based on the biochemical literature \cite[as reported in][]{hill2017}.

-{\bf Problem set-up.} We formed data matrices $\XB$ consisting of measurements for the $p=35$ proteins for three different sample sizes: (i) $n_{\mathrm{train}}=200$, (ii) $n_{\mathrm{train}}=500$ or (iii) all $n_{\mathrm{train}}=820$ patient samples.
+{\bf Problem set-up.} We formed a data set $\mathcal{D}$ consisting of measurements for the $p=35$ proteins for three different sample sizes: (i) $n_{\mathrm{train}}=200$, (ii) $n_{\mathrm{train}}=500$ or (iii) all $n_{\mathrm{train}}=820$ patient samples.
 For (i) and (ii) patient samples were selected at random.
 We then used a random fraction $\rho$ of the reference graph as background knowledge, testing output on the (unseen) remainder.

-{\bf Results.} Figure \ref{PANCAN} shows AUCs (with respect to the held-out causal labels) as a function of the proportion $\rho$ of causal edges that were observed, for each of the methods and for the three sample sizes.
+{\bf Results.} Figure~\ref{PANCAN} shows AUCs (with respect to the held-out causal labels) as a function of the proportion $\rho$ of causal labels that were observed, for each of the methods and for the three sample sizes.
 Results were averaged over 25 iterations.
-SSCD outperformed the other methods, with the magnitude of the gain in performance increasing with $\rho$, and wither performance still competitive for $\rho=0.2$.
-Results were qualitatively similar for the three sample sizes, with increases in AUC for $n_{\mathrm{train}}=820$ and $n_{\mathrm{train}}=500$ relative to $n_{\mathrm{train}}=250$, particularly for SSCD.
-As in Figures~\ref{YEAST_GLOBAL} and \ref{YEAST_ROW}, the error bars become larger as $\rho$ increases due to the size of the test set decreasing.
+MRCL performed well relative to the other methods, with performance improving with $\rho$.
+Results were qualitatively similar for the three sample sizes, with increases in AUC for $n_{\mathrm{train}}=820$ and $n_{\mathrm{train}}=500$ relative to $n_{\mathrm{train}}=250$.
+Results for PC are shown in Appendix~\ref{sec:app-figs} (Fig.~\ref{fig:TCPA_roc}) as points on the ROC plane.